Charles Schulz in 1997 (AP Photo / Ben Margot)

 Peanuts creator Charles Schulz would have turned 90 today.
-Even though he died more than 12 years ago, his comics and holiday TV specials are still loved by children – and by the young at heart.
-As we prepare to watch A Charlie Brown Christmas, here are 20 facts about Schulz's life and career.
+Even though he died Feb.
+12, 2000, more than 12 years ago, his comics and holiday television specials are still loved by children – and by the young at heart.
+As we prepare to watch A Charlie Brown Christmas this season, here are 20 facts about Schulz's life and career.

-1. Charles Monroe Schulz was born in Minneapolis, MN, but grew up across the river in St. Paul.
-The family nickname for him was “Sparky.”
+1. Charles Monroe Schulz was born Nov.
+26, 1922, in Minneapolis, Minn., but grew up across the river in St. Paul.
+The family nickname for him was "Sparky."

 2. A drawing he did of his family dog, Spike, was published in the Ripley's Believe it Or Not! comic book when Schulz was a young man.

-3. Schulz was an outstanding early student, skipping 2½ grades in elementary school.
+3. Schulz was an outstanding early student, skipping 2 and 1/2 grades in elementary school.

 4. In high school, his drawings were rejected for inclusion in the yearbook.

-5. During WWII, he served as an Army sergeant with the 20th Armored Division in Europe.
+5. During World War II, he served as an Army sergeant with the 20th Armored Division in Europe.

 6. After the war, Schulz worked as a teacher for Art Instruction Inc., which offered a correspondence course in how to draw cartoons (he'd formerly been one of their students).